How to Disable Automatic Calculation in Excel VBA to Speed Up Your Macros

 Calculation = xlCalculationAutomatic'Revert to automatic calculation

-Application.Calculation = xlCalculationAutomatic" changes a manual calculation to an automatic calculation.
-In the Excel screen, it does the same thing as switching to manual for the calculation method in the formulas tab of the toolbar, as shown in the image below.
+Application.Calculation = xlCalculationAutomatic" changes the calculation mode from manual back to automatic.
+In Excel, this is the same as selecting Automatic for the calculation method in the Formulas tab of the toolbar, as shown in the image below.

 Auto Switchover Screen